 On February 27, 2022, the race called ‘Meiji Jingu Outer Garden Criterium’ was held in the center of Tokyo at Meiji Gingu Gaien, as a part of the ‘9th Prince Tomohiro Memorial World Grand Prix’.
 This is one of the largest road race events in the Japan calendar and among the avid cycling community, with the event also broadcasted live online.
 Among the many categories was the Universities Criterium, as well as the Masters Criterium which is regarded as the most competitive road race in Tokyo.

-Shiro Fujita, Representative Director of Fusion Systems, commented, “Sustainable transport and mobility is one that is universal, efficient, safe, and green.
+Shiro Fujita, Co-Founder of Fusion Systems, commented, “Sustainable transport and mobility is one that is universal, efficient, safe, and green.
 We are thrilled to be doing our part for the planet, economic development and human capital, and promoting the benefits of cycling for all.”

 The thoroughly enjoyable day was topped off by Akihiko Morisaka from the ‘Palatium Tokyo Fusion Systems’ team coming first place in the Masters category.
 Julien Lunge and Yasuo Yamamoto also raced hard.